Jan van Riebeeck

 Johan Anthoniszoon van Riebeeck (Note: /nl/, /af/.)
-(21 April 1619 – 18 January 1677) was a Dutch navigator, ambassador and colonial administrator of the Dutch East India Company.
+(21 April 1619 – 18 January 1677) was a Dutch merchant and colonial administrator who served as the first Commander of the Cape from 1652 to 1662.

 Life

 Early life

 Jan van Riebeeck was born in Culemborg on 21 April 1619, the son of a surgeon.
 He grew up in Schiedam, where he married a 19-year-old Maria de la Queillerie on 28 March 1649.
 She died in Malacca, now part of Malaysia, on 2 November 1664, at the age of 35.
 The couple had eight or nine children, most of whom did not survive infancy.
 Their son Abraham van Riebeeck, born at the Cape, later became Governor-General of the Dutch East Indies.

-Employment in the voc
+Employment in the VOC

-Joining the Vereenigde Oost-Indische Compagnie (VOC) (Dutch East India Company) in 1639, he served in a number of posts, including that of an assistant surgeon in the Batavia in the East Indies.
+Joining the Vereenigde Oost-Indische Compagnie (VOC) (Dutch East India Company) in 1639, he served in several posts, including that of an assistant surgeon in the Batavia in the East Indies.

 He was head of the VOC trading post in Tonkin, Indochina.
-After being dismissed from that position in 1645 due to conducting trade for his own personal account, he began to advocate a refreshment station in the Cape of Good Hope after staying 18 days there during his return voyage.
+After being dismissed from that position in 1645 due to conducting trade for his own personal account, he began to advocate for a refreshment station in the Cape of Good Hope after staying 18 days there during his return voyage.
 Two years later, support increased after a marooned VOC ship was able to survive in a temporary fortress.
 The Heeren XVII requested a report from Leendert Jansz and Mathys Proot, which recommended a Dutch presence.

-In 1643, van Riebeeck travelled with Jan van Elseracq to the VOC outpost at Dejima in Japan.
-Seven years later in 1650, he proposed selling hides of South African wild animals to Japan.
+In 1643, Van Riebeeck travelled with Jan van Elseracq to the VOC outpost at Dejima in Japan.
+Seven years later, in 1650, he proposed selling hides of South African wild animals to Japan.